indykiss/DataStructures-Algos/Concepts.md

 So what's our total time cost?
 O (n * log(2)(n)) Because the log(2)(n) comes from the number of times we have to cut n in half to get down to subarrays of just 1 element (our base case).
 The additional n comes from the time cost of merging all nn items together each time we merge two sorted subarrays.

+## Why use stacks or queues instead of arrays?

+While we can't use indices in queues/ stacks, it IS VERY time efficient.
+Constant efficiency for all operations.

+That's because we have to build individual operations to add/ remove things.
+This means we're not reshuffling the entire data structure when we make a change, like what happens when we're dealing with an array.

 ## Queue Data Structure